MinWax® stain colors, to help customers

 practices of the past, quarter sawing lost favor to plain sawing techniques.
 Plain

-A. Opening cuts are done with the bark still on the log
+A. Opening cuts are done with the bark still on/off the log

-We take a 6" opening slab cut on the worst face of the log. then I turn log
+We then take a 6" opening slab cut on the worst face off the log. then we turn log

-180 degrees..and take a 6" opening cut in that face. then I take a number
+180 degrees..and take a 6" opening cut in that face. then we take a number

 of 1" boards of that face and then turn log 90 degrees, and open that face